top of page

 1982 – Makes second trip to Africa.
 NOBCChE Selected INFRASURFACE, INC. to represent its constituency at a United Nations Financing System for Science and Technology Development (UNFSSTD) sponsored meeting aimed at initiating and reinforcing cooperative links between African and international science and technology bodies so that skills and resources can be systematically mobilized to support African efforts

-1983 – Third child, Pamela Alverna Shepard is born • Not able to move ideas forward at a steady pace through INFRASURFACE so encourages Howard University Chemistry Department to join the effort
+1983 – Third child, Pamela Alverna Shepard is born • Becomes a member of peer review panels for federal agencies to rate the quality of university proposals submitted in response to federal research opportunities where participation by Historically Black Colleges and Universities (HBCUs) is noticeably lacking • Not able to move ideas forward at a steady pace through INFRASURFACE so encourages Howard University Chemistry Department to join the effort

 1984 – Joins the Chemistry Department at Howard as a Visiting Scientist under the government's Intergovernmental Personnel Assistant (IPA) Program to provide an avenue for testing model for improving the research infrastructure at HBCUs and technical assistance to African organizations

-1986 - Proposal funded by the U.S. Agency for International Development (USAID) to establish a collaborative research initiative between Howard's Chemistry Department and the University of Ife (now Obafemi Awolowo University) in Nigeria
+1986 - $100,000 proposal funded by the U.S. Agency for International Development (USAID) to establish a collaborative research initiative between Howard's Chemistry Department and the University of Ife (now Obafemi Awolowo University [OAU]) in Nigeria

-1990 - 2013 - Serves as SEA's Founding Executive Director • Mission of SEA: To create access and open doors of opportunity for inclusion of HBCUs and other Minority-Serving Institutions (MSIs) in the federal research enterprise • Becomes a chief negotiator for inclusion of HBCUs in the federal government’s multi-billion dollars a year research enterprise • Travels to China to discuss potential for collaborations between HBCUs and Chinese universities • Successfully establishes the National Ecological Observatory Network (NEON) Satellite Site (NSS) program for inclusion of HBCUs in the National Science Foundation (NSF) 30+ year large-scale NEON research initiative • Leads development of the NSS framework • NEON, Inc. provides subcontractor funding to SEA for the organization to take a lead role in broaden participation to include other MSIs in the NEON science program • NSS framework buried in a time capsule as part of a special NEON ribbon-cutting ceremony held in Boulder, Colorado in May 2011 • Capsule scheduled to be retrieved and opened in 2041
+1990 - 2013 - Serves as SEA's Founding Executive Director • Mission of SEA: To create access and open doors of opportunity for inclusion of HBCUs and other Minority-Serving Institutions (MSIs) in the federal research enterprise • Becomes a chief negotiator for inclusion of HBCUs in the federal government’s multi-billion dollars a year research enterprise • Travels to China to discuss potential for collaborations between HBCUs and Chinese universities • Successfully establishes the National Ecological Observatory Network (NEON) Satellite Site (NSS) program for inclusion of HBCUs in the National Science Foundation (NSF) 30+ year large-scale NEON research initiative • NSS Framework • NSS Framework buried in a time capsule as part of a special NEON ribbon-cutting ceremony held in Boulder, Colorado in May 2011 • Capsule scheduled to be retrieved and opened in 2041

 2013 – Forms The Shepard Institute (TSI), LLC as the vehicle for continuing advocacy work on behalf of underutilized and underrepresented individuals, institutions, and geographical regions • Writes his first book, "Fulfilling My Destiny, Step By Step - An Autobiography"